-Admiral Chester Nimitz spoke of the “uncommonvalor” of those who fought on Iwo Jima, one of the bloodiest and most brutal battles of World War II.
+Admiral Chester Nimitz spoke of the “uncommon valor” of the men who fought on Iwo Jima, one of the bloodiest and most brutal battles of World War II.
 In thirty-six grueling days, nearly 7,000 Marines were killed and 22,000 were wounded.

-In Unknown Valor, Martha MacCallum weaves the stories of these Marines—from Boston, Massachusetts, to Gulfport, Mississippi, as told through letters and recollections—into the larger history of what American military leaders saw as an eventual showdown in the Pacific with Japan.
-In a relentless push through the jungles of Guadalcanal, over the coral reefs of Tarawa, past the bloody ridge of Peleliu, against the banzai charges of Guam, and to the cliffs of Saipan, these Marines were on a path that ultimately led to the black sands of Iwo Jima, the doorstep of the Japanese Empire.
+In Unknown Valor, she weaves their stories—from Boston, Massachusetts, to Gulfport, Mississippi, as told through letters and recollections—into the larger history of what American military leaders rightly saw as an eventual showdown in the Pacific with Japan.
+In a relentless push through the jungles of Guadalcanal, over the coral reefs of Tarawa, past the bloody ridge of Peleliu, against the banzai charges of Guam, and to the cliffs of Saipan, these men were on a path that ultimately led to the black sands of Iwo Jima, the doorstep of the Japanese Empire.

 Meticulously researched, heart-wrenching, and illuminating, Unknown Valor reveals the sacrifices of ordinary Marines who saved the world from tyranny and left indelible marks on those back home who loved them.